Chapter 5. COM Servers

 object to parse the script and make the appropriate Registry

-interface.
+changes.
+The interpreter object implements the IRegistrar interface.
 ATL provides such an object, which can be either

 statically linked to reduce dependencies or dynamically loaded for

 the smallest code size.
-The choice is made via the _ATL_STATIC_REGISTRY
+The choice is made via the _ATL_STATIC_REGISTRY macro, which is discussed later in

 this chapter.

-macros provide an
+The DECLARE_REGISTRY_RESOURCE and DECLARE_REGISTRY_RESOURCEID macros provide an

-that delegates the call
+implementation of UpdateRegistry that delegates the call

-to the CAtlModule::UpdateRegistryFromResource
+to the CAtlModule::UpdateRegistryFromResource method.
+You

 specify a string resource name when you use the first macro.
 The

 second macro expects an integer resource identifier.
-The UpdateRegistryFromResource
+The UpdateRegistryFromResource runs the script contained in

 the specified resource.
-When bRegister
+When bRegister is TRUE,

 this method adds the script entries to the system Registry;